remko/pycotap/README.md

 - `LogMode.LogToError`: Log all output to standard error.
 This means no output information will end up in the TAP stream, and so will not be processed by any processors.
-- `LogMode.LogToDiagnostics` (Default): Put output in a diagnostics message after the test result.
+- `LogMode.LogToDiagnostics`: Put output in a diagnostics message after the test result.
 This means all output will end up in the TAP stream.
 How this is displayed depends on the processor.
 - `LogMode.LogToYAML`: Put output in a YAML block.